 Since schema markup can be used for hundreds of different elements, it's a good idea to familiarize yourself with it before you launch.
-It can mean the difference between an unsuccessful and successful launch.
+It can mean the difference between an unsuccessful and a successful launch.

 Personally, I use Rank Math for this feature alone!
 With Rank Math, schemas are as easy as clicking a button and can also be customized to your every need.

 Your technical SEO implementation should be audited before you launch your website.
 An SEO or search engine optimization strategy involves optimizing your site so that search engines can crawl, index, and find it.

 The following are some technical SEO elements to check: